AY2324S2-CS2103T-F13-2/tp/docs/UserGuide.md

 ## Welcome Note

 Greetings financial advisors, hope you are doing well!
 We would like to thank you for your services all these years.
 Your hard work has not gone unnoticed!
-Particularly, we have observed that you may be be facing issues in the following aspects:
+Particularly, we have observed that you may be facing issues in the following aspects:
 * **Client Engagement Tracking**: Difficulty in monitoring the service history of a large, diverse client base to ensure satisfaction.
 * **Appointment Management**: Significant time and effort spent on scheduling and remembering appointments.
 * **Document Accessibility**: Challenges in promptly recalling or locating specific customer portfolio documents.